Life in Hell: History

 Matt Groening created Life in Hell to describe life in Los Angeles to his friends.

 Life in Hell started in 1977 as a self-published comic book Groening used to describe life in Los Angeles to his friends.
 It was inspired by his move to the city that year; in an interview with Playboy, Groening commented on his arrival: "I got [to Los Angeles] on a Friday night in August; it was about a hundred and two degrees; my car broke down in the fast lane of the Hollywood Freeway while I was listening to a drunken DJ who was giving his last program on a local rock station and bitterly denouncing the station's management.
 And then I had a series of lousy jobs."
 In the comic book, Groening attacked what many young adults found repellent: school, work, and love.
 He described it as "every ex-campus protester's, every Boomer idealist's, conception of what adult existence in the '80s had turned out to be."

-Groening photocopied and distributed the magazines to friends, and also sold them for two dollars a copy at the punk corner of the record store in which he worked, Licorice Pizza on Sunset Boulevard.
-These magazines contained comic strips, comedy sketches, letters, and photo collages.
-The magazine covers were humorous as well: the first issue saw Binky, a rabbit-humanoid character, standing in a cloud of smog and declaring, "What you see is what you breathe."
+Groening photocopied and distributed the xeroxed book to friends, and also sold them for two dollars a copy at the punk corner of the record store in which he worked, Licorice Pizza on Sunset Boulevard.
+His books contained comic strips, comedy sketches, letters, and photo collages.
+The book's covers were humorous as well: the first issue saw Binky, a rabbit-humanoid character, standing in a cloud of smog and declaring, "What you see is what you breathe."
 Groening also worked other imagery into the covers, such as drawings from Jules Verne's books and a photo of his family's living room.

 An editor from Wet magazine bought one of the magazines and liked it, and offered Groening a spot in the magazine; soon after, in 1978, Life in Hell debuted as a comic strip in the avant-garde Wet, to which Groening made his first professional cartoon sale.
 The first strip, entitled "Forbidden Words", appeared in the September/October issue.
 Popular in the underground, Life in Hell was picked up by the Los Angeles Reader (an alternative weekly newspaper where Groening also worked as a typesetter, editor, paste-up artist and music critic) in 1980, where it began appearing weekly.
 Then-publisher of the Reader Jane Levine said Groening arrived at editor-in-chief James Vowell's office one day, showing him his "silly cartoons with the rabbit with one ear."
 After Groening left, Vowell came out of his office saying, "This guy is gonna be famous someday."